 Carnival Vista Live Blog – Day 1 – Embarkation

 I didn’t know what to expect when I first boarded the ship.
-Over the past 18 months I’ve seen the ship come to life through a series of events in NYC, videos, renderings, and photos.
-Now that I’ve been on the ship for my first 12 hours, I can say it was everything that I thought it would be and more.
+Over the past 18 months, I’ve seen the ship come to life through a series of events in NYC, videos, renderings, and photos.
+Now that I’ve been on the ship for my first 12 hours, I can say it was everything I thought it would be.

-Before I get started, I’m going to tell you that these live Carnival Vista blogs aren’t for everyone.
-Not everyone cares what I’m doing out here, but if you want to know my thoughts, opinions, and see some photos of the ship – you’ve come to the right place.
+Before I get started, I will tell you that these live Carnival Vista blogs aren’t for everyone.
+Not everyone cares what I’m doing out here, but if you want to know my thoughts and opinions, and see some photos of the ship – you’ve come to the right place.

 Getting Here